kaapomoi/valo/README.md

 ### Setup
-Currently only works with static SSID and password & ip configurations.
+Currently only works with static SSID, password and IP configurations.

 ### ESP8266 LED API

 The [ESP8266](esp8266/valo/valo.ino) hosts a JSON-based API that can be used without the front-end Flutter app.

-An example of such usage is located here: [wakeup-light](https://github.com/kaapomoi/wakeup-light).
+An example of external usage is located here: [wakeup-light](https://github.com/kaapomoi/wakeup-light).

 #### API Endpoints